+Highest Lowest

-Highest Closing Price Lowest Closing Price
+Closing Pri ce Closing Price

-2021 \$ 85.76 \$ 50.36

-2022 133.18 76.02
+2022 \$ 133 .18 \$ 76.02

-2023 97.10 71.03
+2023 97 .10 71.03

+2024 93 .12 70.31

 A prolonged reduction in oil and natural gas prices could lead to depressed levels of exploration, development, and production activity and could have a material adverse effect on our business, results of operations and financial condition.
 Even the perception of longer-term lower oil and natural gas prices by oil and natural gas companies can result in the reduction or deferral of major expenditures given the long-term nature of many large-scale development projects.